MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 Conditional response templates let you author content that's selected based on a condition.
 All conditions are expressed using [adaptive expressions][3].

 > [!IMPORTANT]
-> Conditional templates cannot be nested in a single conditional response template.
+> Conditional templates can't be nested in a single conditional response template.
 Use composition in a [structured response template](../language-generation/language-generation-structured-response-template.md) to nest conditionals.

 #### If-else template